GiacomoBenvenuti/GiacomoBenvenuti.github.io/RetinoProj/Simulation.md

 ## 5. Simulate response
  Project visual stimulus to retinotopic map and compare with real response

- You can use the same function you used to generate the visual stimulus in the visual space to generate the projection to  the cortical ROI.
+ You can use the same function you used to generate the visual stimulus in the visual space to generate the projection to  the cortical ROI<sup>4</sup> .

 ```Matalb
 [x,y] = Gabor2D(UU,VV,param_stimulus)